NSombekke/Logic-LLM/blogpost.md

       <td><img src="src/pipeline.jpg" width=800></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure 1.</b>  Pipeline: Converting Natural Language to Linear Temporal Logic for Multiple Choice Answering.</td>
+    <td colspan=2><b>Figure 2.</b>  Pipeline: Converting Natural Language to Linear Temporal Logic for Multiple Choice Answering.
+(TODO dit plaatje klopt vlgs mij niet, de multiple choice antwoorden zijn vragen nml?</td>
   </tr>
 </table>

-(TODO verder uitwerken)
-We prompt the LLM to generate a possible finite run corresponding to each of the multiple-choice descriptions.

 #### Prompt Engineering
 Since Large language models are predominantly trained on natural language, they may struggle converting natural language directly into Linear Temporal Logic (LTL) formulas.
 The syntax of LTL (e.g. X, U, and F) is quite different from typical natural language constructs.
 To address this distribution shift, a study by Pan et al. (2023) proposes creating a *canonical* representation that aligns more closely with natural language [8].
 For the same reason Cosler et al. (2023) prompt the LLM to turn $\mu$ into an intermediate *canoncial form*, shown as *sub-translations*, before mapping the the sentence into an LTL formula [5].
 Each translation accompanies a translation dictionary in canonical form, through which th LLM is asked to explain its steps.
 We will use their prompting technique.
+(TODO wij hebben geen translation dictionary in de prompt)

-The prompt outline below encapsulates our methodology, comprising three main sections — (1) LTL specification for the conversion of Natural Language to LTL, (2) the conversion of multiple choice options to traces, and (3) few-shot examples.
+The outline below encapsulates our prompt setup, comprising three main sections — (1) LTL specification for the conversion of Natural Language to LTL, (2) the conversion of multiple choice options to traces, and (3) few-shot examples.
 All in all, the prompt serves as a structured framework for generating LTL formulas and traces from natural language inputs.

 >**Prompt**
 >